Meet our Food Sanitarians

 All restaurants, retail food stores and other types of food services which will operate on a year-round basis must obtain an annual food service permit.

 Most mobile food service vehicles also must obtain an annual food service permit.
 Permitted food service vehicles must have hot-water tanks and permanent hand washing facilities, and a commissary for food preparation and storage – not just a home kitchen — may be required.

 Whenever food is offered to the public during fairs, fund raisers or events lasting fewer than 14 consecutive days, a Food Permit Application for Temporary Events is required.

-Sales of non-potentially hazardous foods such as cookies, brownies, fruit pies, cakes, breads and breakfast-type rolls do not require food permits, but it is best to contact the health department beforehand to be sure.
+Sales of non-potentially hazardous foods such as cookies, brownies, fruit pies, cakes, and breads for a bake sale that is a fundraiser for an organization do not require food permits, but it is best to contact the health department beforehand to be sure.

 Update: The State of Illinois is in the process of adopting the 2013 FDA Food Code.
 If everything goes as planned, the implementation date will be Jan.
 1, 2017.
 This will be an adjustment for the Vermilion County Health Department and all permitted establishments in our county.
 Our goal is to keep you as informed as possible so getting information to you as we get it is our priority.
 We plan on using our website and our Facebook page as a means to get information to you in a timely manner.
 Please check for updates on this website or on Facebook.

 Are you a Restaurant Owner or Employee?
 Click Here for Permit Information, Course Information, and Other Important Information.

 Do you work in a School or Daycare?
 Click Here

 - 2017 Food Permit Application for Permanent Establishments, Permit Fee